-Marketing attribution theory is a very popular conversation piece.
-It has become extremely important for hotel marketers because it can allow them to create the very best version of their ads for better ratings among customers.
-It will take a lot of time to create the very best attribution model for your hotel but it can be done.
+Marketing attribution theory is a trendy conversation piece.
+It has become crucial for hotel marketers because it can allow them to create the very best version of their ads for better ratings among customers.
+It will take a lot of time to create the very best attribution model for your hotel, but it can be done.

 Beware of These Common Marketing Attribution Mistakes

 Marketing attribution can quickly stop being helpful if it is used in the wrong way.
-Here are the 3 biggest mistakes someone can make when trying to use hotel marketing attribution models.
+Here are the three biggest mistakes someone can make when trying to use hotel marketing attribution models.

-- Never Changing Strategies – It can be easy to just sit back and do nothing but marketing strategies must always be moving forward to stay relevant.
-All of the past experience with customers, and where they fall in the purchase path, should constantly be evolving.
+- Never Changing Strategies – It can be easy to sit back and do nothing, but marketing strategies must always be moving forward to stay relevant.
+All of the experience with customers, and where they fall in the purchase path, should always be evolving.

 How Should Hoteliers Continue?